-Considerations that relate to the functionality and use of KMS Table 9-1 (continued)
+Considerations that relate to the functionality and use of KMS

-Consideration Description Consideration KMS files KMS files associated with it where information on the keys is kept, as follows: Key file or key database Contains the data encryption keys.
+Consideration Description KMS files KMS files associated with it where information on the keys is kept, as follows: Key file or key database Contains the data encryption keys.
 The key file is located at /opt/openv/kms/db/KMS_DATA.dat.
 Host master key Contains the encryption key that encrypts and protects the KMS_DATA.dat key file using AES 256.
 The host master key is located at /opt/openv/kms/key/KMS_HMKF.dat Key protection key Encryption key that encrypts and protects individual records in the KMS_DATA.dat key file using AES 256.
-The key protection key is located at /opt/openv/kms/key/KMS_KPKF.dat.
+The key protection key is located a /opt/openv/kms/key/KMS_KPKF.dat.
 Currently the same key protection key is used to encrypt all of the records.
-Back up KMS files If you want to back up the KMS files, the best practices should be followed.
-Put the KMS database file on one tape and the HMK files and KPK files on another tape.
-To gain access to encrypted tapes, someone would then need to obtain both tapes.
-Another alternative is to back up the KMS data files outside of the normal NetBackup process.
-You can copy these files to a separate CD, DVD, or USB drive.
-You can also rely on pass phrase generated encryption keys to manually
+Back up KMS files If you want to back up the KMS files, the best practices should be followed Put the KMS database file on one tape and the HMK files and KPK files on another tape.
+To gain access to encrypted tapes, someone would the need to obtain both tapes.
+Another alternative is to back up the KMS data files outside of the norma NetBackup process.
+You can copy these files to a separate CD, DVD, o USB drive.
+You can also rely on pass phrase generated encryption keys to manuall rebuild KMS.
+All of the keys can be generated by pass phrases.
+If you have recorded all of the encryption key ass phrases you can manually recreate KMS from information you have written down.
+If you only have a few encryption keys you generate this process could be short.

-Considerations that relate to the functionality and use of KMS Table 9-1 (continued)
+Considerations that relate to the functionality and use of KMS